tobijegede/jegede-portfolio/README.md

 [Government Debt](govdebtviz.md)

+### Assignment 3 & 4: Visualizing Livability for Black Women in Pittsburgh

+[Pittsburgh Livability]

 # Storyboarding and Draft Ideas
 Here's the link to my page for where I created a storyboard and some draft ideas for my final project topic.